elumobility/elu-twins/README.md

 # ELU Twins
 This is the open-source version of our product: ELU Twins.
-The goal is to allow users to simulate charging sessions and driving behavior enabling easier testing and demoing for e-mobility software including a charge management system.
+The goal is to allow users to simulate charging sessions and driving behavior enabling easier testing and demoing for e-mobility software such as a charge management system.

 # Description
 ELU Twins emulate devices related with electro mobility.
-At the moment, we support create virtual chargers (OCPP) and vehicles in seconds.
+With this project, it is possible to create virtual chargers (OCPP) and vehicles in seconds.
 Below is an overview of what has been implemented in the project so far.

 ### OCPP 1.6